 Scholarships Awarded at UNI

-Start your scholarship early in your high school career.
+- Start your scholarship early in your high school career.
 Search within your high school and community for additional scholarships.
 Check into opportunities with your high school guidance office, places of employment, civic or religious organizations and businesses in the community.
-While your hometown may be the best place to start, don't forget about the off-campus opportunities available on the UNI Scholarship Directory.
-Scholarship searches can also be completed on a national level at www.FastWeb.com or www.finaid.org.
+While your hometown may be the best place to start, don't forget about the off-campus opportunities available on the UNI Scholarship Application.
+Scholarship searches can also be completed on a national level a www.FastWeb.com or www.finaid.org.
 Please remember that all scholarship searches should be free of charge.
 Be wary if fees are requested during the scholarship search process.

 - If you are receiving a scholarship from a source other than UNI, we are required by federal regulations to include these funds in you financial award. you can report additional financial aid award notification at MyUNIverse or by e-mail at

 - Still have questions?
 Refer to the Frequently Asked Questions

 - When sending checks for students attending UNI, please print and complete the UNI Scholarship Donor Form.
 Enclose the Form with the check(s) and send to the Office of Student Financial Aid.
 If you would like the check to credit for the Fall semester, our office should receive the check by July 31.
 If the credit is to occur during spring term, our office should receive the check by December 15.